Automattic/jetpack/readme.txt

 **Bug fixes**

+* Auto Updates: We fixed a warning being thrown due to a bad concatenation of strings.
 * SSO: We fixed the name of a filter which contained a typo before.
 The filter is now named: `jetpack_sso_auth_cookie_expiration`.